Thank you to all our faculty and staff for assisting DSS to support students with disabilities.

-- The student will contact DSS by submitting an online Testing Accommodation Request for a proctored exam setting.
+- The student will contact DSS by submitting an online Testing Request through Accommodate for a proctored exam setting.
 The student will advise DSS of the date, time, length of exam and any allowances (e.g. calculator, reference sheet, etc.).

 - After the student has scheduled his/her exam , DSS will send you an email notifying you that “Jane Smith” has signed up for her “Math 100” exam and will include the date and the time it is scheduled.
 It will also request that you verify the exam details submitted by the student.
 If you do not receive an email from DSS, it is an indication the student plans to take the exam in the normal class setting without accommodations.

 - After you receive DSS’s email you should reply to the office, via email, informing of any exam details that are necessary in order for the DSS proctor to be able to administer the exam.
 The DSS email will ask for specific information regarding this.